princyiakov/princyiakov/README.md

 - 📫 You can reach me at princy.iakov@gmail.com

 ## Let me give you a quick tour if you are interested in my projects !
-🌟  Dayrize Health Check : Application to check the health of a file using Python.
+🌟  Dayrize Health Check : Application to check the health of a data shared by user using Python.
    - You can find the notebook for the project [here](https://github.com/princyiakov/dayrize_health_check)
    - LANGUAGE - Python
    - CONTAINERISATION - Docker